Bond 007 in On Her Majesty's Secret Service

 To read our report on this unforgettable day, please

-Please click here to purchase official George Lazenby Merchandise
+Please click here to purchase authentic hand-signed George Lazenby Merchandise

 of Queanbeyan City, Australia, George landed the most prized role in